alberttrann/Paper_Classifier/README.md

     *   `LR(TFIDF)` @ **0.8710** vs. `XGB(TFIDF)` @ 0.8360
     *   `LR(BoW)` @ **0.8515** vs. `XGB(BoW)` @ 0.8345
 *   **Technical Insight:** This is a classic text classification result.
 For high-dimensional, sparse data like BoW and TF-IDF, linear models like Logistic Regression and SVMs are incredibly effective and efficient.
 They are excellent at finding a linear separating hyperplane in that vast feature space.
 While XGBoost is more powerful in finding complex, non-linear interactions, it can sometimes be more prone to overfitting on sparse text data if not extensively tuned.
 The simple, robust nature of Logistic Regression made it the better choice here.

-**3. The Power of "Just Enough" Features:**

-*   **Observation:** The best single model was `LR(TFIDF)`.
-The model trained on dense embeddings, `LR(Emb)`, performed worse (0.8400).
-*   **Technical Insight:** This reinforces a key theme of our project.
-While embeddings are powerful for semantic, distance-based tasks (like kNN), for discriminative linear models like Logistic Regression, the explicit keyword signals provided by a well-tuned TF-IDF matrix can be more powerful.
-The model can directly learn high weights for words like "quantum," "boson," or "superconductivity" that are strongly indicative of a specific class.

-### The Final, Definitive "Story"

-1.  **The Quest for the Best:** The project's goal was to find the highest-performing classifier for scientific abstracts.

-2.  **The Foundation (Initial Benchmarks):** We began by establishing strong baselines.
-We discovered that traditional models like **`MultinomialNB` on `BoW` features (0.8710)** and modern models like **`kNN` on `SBERT Embeddings` (0.8590)** were the top individual contenders.
-This immediately highlighted the core tension: lexical vs. semantic features.

-3.  **The Rise of Ensembles (Voting):** We proved that combining these diverse experts through a **heterogeneous voting ensemble** improved performance, reaching **0.8760**.
-This showed that collaboration was better than isolation.

-4.  **The Pinnacle (Stacking):** We then implemented a more sophisticated **stacking ensemble**, where a meta-learner was trained to intelligently combine the base models' predictions.
-This advanced architecture, specifically `Stacking[MNB(t)+kNN(e)+DT(t)] + LR(t)`, achieved a remarkable accuracy of **~0.9040**, establishing itself as the clear champion.

-5.  **The Final Challenge (The Gauntlet):** To truly validate the stacking model's superiority, we pitted it against two powerful standalone challengers: `LogisticRegression` and `XGBoost`, armed with our best-engineered features.

-6.  **The Verdict:** The results were decisive.
-The best standalone model, `LR(TFIDF)`, peaked at **0.8710**.
-The champion stacking model remained untouched at **~0.9040**.
-This provides conclusive proof that **the synergy created by the stacking architecture—its ability to learn from the nuanced agreements and disagreements of its diverse base models—unlocks a level of predictive power that no single model, no matter how powerful, could achieve on its own.**

 ```
 --- Single Model (LR & XGBoost) Summary ---